software-assignments-spring2021/spring-2019-ar-mini-games/README.md

 [**Charles Dickstein**](https://github.com/charleswdickstein) | NYU '19

 Charles is a fourth-year Computer Science major at NYU.
 He's experienced in web, mobile, and game development.
+He is passionate about augmented reality development and sushi.

 [**Tavius Koktavy**](https://github.com/kotavy) | NYU '19